TVersluijs/RGEE_Snowmelt/README.txt

 are filtered within the shapefile.
 Second, if the shapefile overlaps with multiple satellite tiles for a certain day, a composite image is created (picking the pixel with least cloudcover).
 Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average
 NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time.
+Fitting of GAMs through the NDSI data per pixel is not conducted in this script.
+If such a pixel-level analysis is required then use script '*08-
-Note that this script is similar to script "*04-RGEE_TomVersluijs_S2_Points_Snowmelt.R".
+RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R' to calculate the timing of snowmelt per pixel, and then extract the fraction of snowcover per location using the optional analysis at the end of that script.
+Note that the current script is similar to script
+"*04-RGEE_TomVersluijs_S2_Points_Snowmelt.R".
 However, in the latter script all points are analysed consecutively using a loop, which makes that script significantly slower to run.
-It does however not rely on a shapefile and thus works for points spaced much further apart (e.g. tracking data of birds).
+Another difference is that the pixel-level method is implemented in that script.
+That script does not rely on a shapefile and thus works for points spaced much further apart (e.g. tracking data of birds).
 The current script only works for small areas of c.a.
 50 km2 (larger areas might result in computation errors).

 *08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R
 Use Sentinel-2 data to create pixel-level maps (10m resolution) of the date of snowmelt for an area up to c.a.
 50km2.
 Snowmelt